johnlindquist/johnlindquist.com/content/posts/what-should-i-teach-in-a-video-tutorial.md

 **Your goal**: _transfer your skill to the viewer_.

-So pick the skill you want the viewer to takeaway from the video:
+So pick the skill you want the viewer to take away from the video:

 - Write a Dynamic Route in Next.js
 - Connect a Bluetooth Controller to a Lego Boost Kit